StephanMoeller/learning-colemak-takeaways/README.md

 ## Timing
 - Pick an optimal time, e.g. when getting your first split keyboard.
 When learning a new layout, using it on a ortholinear splitkeyboard will allow your brain to connect the old staggered rows with qwerty, allowing you to still be able to  use qwerty.
-- If you intend to learn both a new layout and vim motions, start out with the layout as you wont have to rebind all shortcuts in your mucsle memory
+- If you intend to learn both a new layout and vim motions, start out with the layout as you wont have to rebind all shortcuts in your muscle memory.
+In theory you could rebind all keys in vim but it will never be a good experience.

 ## What layout to choose?
 - Choose the layout you like: try out workman, dvorak, colemak, etc. They all have their own feeling.
 Colemak focuses on rolls while dvorak focuses on switching hands as much as possible.
 I went with colemak as it is said to be easyer to learn for qwerty typers and ctrl+z,x,c,v,a are still (almost at the same spots) and I love the rolls!
 - Don't let a few difficult words affect what layout you pick.
 When I first started learning colemak, the words "you" and "public" were words I hated.
 Go into concentrated mode and just repeat typing those single words until the fingers start typing them automatically.
 Now I look forward to these words.
+- Prepare for initial frustrations.
+I use danish letters and needed to fit those on the keyboard.
+I ended up with having them on a different layer

 ## Training
 - Start out by learning on a site with very few letters in the mix and keep training until you have at least 97% accuracy before continuing.
 The speed does really not matter at this stage.